ecquack/Project68/README.md

 ## TIMER INTERRUPT

 The vertical blanking signal serves as a periodic timer interrupt (60 hertz) to the 68008.
-This is used by the Linux kernel for timekeeping and task switching.
+This is used by the BIOS for communication and by the Linux kernel for timekeeping and task switching.

-## VPA INTERRUPT

-The VPA line on the 68K bus is asserted whenever the processor executes a MOVEP instruction.
-While this is intended to interface with 6800 peripherals in conjunction with the E clock, this board uses the VPA signal to interrupt the PIC18 co-processor, signalling that a BIOS command is queued.

 ## USB/TTL SERIAL PORT

 A CH340N provides a very basic serial port connection to a USB host system.
 The USB C connector also provides power to the board.
-There is also a header with jumpers that allow the TTL serial lines to be disconnected from the USB chip and driven directly.
+There is also a header with jumpers that allow the TTL serial lines to be disconnected from the USB chip and used directly.

-## EXPANSION PORT
+## EXPANSION PORTS

-- TTL serial port (RX, TX, GND)
-- Power (+5V, +3.3V)
-- GPIO digital only (3)
-- GPIO or analog input (4)
-- SPI BUS (shared with SD card)
+There are two expansion ports.
+Each has power, SPI bus, it's own SPI chip select, and two GPIO pins.

 ## ICSP PORT